Superbelko/ohmygentool/README.md

 * Does de-anonimizing for structs and unions for D target

 ##### Limitations
-* MS C++ compiler handles "someType * const" function parameters differently, requires mangling override, planned
+* MS C++ compiler handles "someType * const" (const pointer-to-non const) function parameters differently, requires mangling override, planned
 * Operator precedence order is not converted, one should validate the formulas after conversion
 * C++ move and copy constructors are not handled properly yet
 * Multiple inheritance is not handled yet
-* Does not detects "virtual" requirements to filter struct vs class usage, planned
+* "virtual" detection to filter struct vs class usage is not smart enough
 * Does limited inline functions conversion
 * Preprocessor stuff are completely invisible to this tool *(see[1])*, what this means in practice - you will see a lot of garbage from expanded macro, such as ```(void(0));```
 * Any non-trivial code will require manual adjustments, and sometimes even trivial code as well